rulewis/journey-optimizer.en/help/using/personalization/personalization-syntax.md

 >[!NOTE]
 >
->In the expression editor, when you edit a personnalized URL, helper functions and segments membership are disabled for security reasons.
+>In the expression editor, when you edit a personalized URL, helper functions and segments membership are disabled for security reasons.
 >

 ** Sample personalized URLs **